Ghoulies (film series): Ghoulies III: Ghoulies Go to College (1991)

 In the third installment, the little demons are summoned at a college campus by Professor Ragnar (Kevin McCarthy), who is obsessed with the occult.
 Soon the creatures wreak havoc that is initially dismissed as elaborate pranks by the partying frat houses during the annual "Prank Week" - that is, until a couple at the school realize that the pranks are not so innocent this time.

 The film also stars Eva LaRue and Patrick Labyorteaux.

 The third film saw Buechler step into the director's chair and was released straight-to-video in 1991 by Vestron Video after a theatrical release fell through.
 The film co-starred genre stalwart Kevin McCarthy and is the first film where the Ghoulies actually speak.
 The film was released on DVD by Lionsgate as part of an eight-horror movie DVD set.
+It received a Blu-ray release in July 2025 on Lionsgate's Vestron Video label.
 This is Matthew Lillard's film debut.